exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 #### Custom Theory 4: Convergents to √2 {data-toc-exclude}

 The third/fourth official custom theory, abbreviated CSR2 or CS2, was created by Solarion.
-It was released on May 4, 2022, in the same update as Euler’s Formula and the CT tau cap increase from e100 to e150.
+It was released on May 4, 2022, in the same update as Euler’s Formula and the CT $\tau$ cap increase from e100 to e150.

 - [CSR2<span style="color:#41AD21">XL x.xx</span>](#csr2xl-xxx)&nbsp; — &nbsp;**VERY** Active pre-e500\\(\rho\\), Active post-e500\\(\rho\\)